Compare plans today.

 What Is the Medicare Birthday Rule in Oregon?

-The Oregon Medicare birthday rule gives Medigap plan members 30 days from the first day of their birthday month to switch to a plan of equal or lesser benefits from any insurance carrier including their current one.
+The Oregon Medicare birthday rule gives Medicare Supplement plan members a chance to switch to a plan of equal or lesser benefits from any insurance carrier including their current one.

 How to Switch Medigap Plans During a Birthday Rule Enrollment Period